-CERM-3512 Advanced Workshop: Architecture and Ceramics 3 Studio Credits Prerequisite: 6 CERM credits at the 3100 level
+CERM-3512 Advanced Workshop: Architecture and Ceramics

 This course examines the intersection of architecture and ceramics.
 Ceramics has historically been essential to functional and narrative capacities of architecture.
 This course will examine new artistic and technical potentials for ceramics in contemporary architecture, and provide a conceptual and theoretical framework to articulate new relationships Students will work with structured and self-directed projects and be presented with a range of architectural parameters in which to develop a responsive practice in a truly interdisciplinary context.
 In addition to tiles and other envelope/sheathing forms of ceramic, students will be challenged to find new environmental applications and artistic narratives.
 Architects and designers will present the contemporary issues of architecture in regards to social, artistic and engineering needs.